brandonramirez/todo-api/README.md

         twilioNumber=YOUR TWILIO-PROVIDED PHONE NUMBER
         mobileNumber=PHONE NUMBER WHERE YOU WANT TO RECEIVE ALERTS

-0. Copy `todoApi.war` into the servlet container's deployment directory.
+0. Copy `target/todo-api-1.1.war` into the servlet container's deployment directory and name it `todoApi.war`.
 For Tomcat, this is `$TOMCAT_HOME/webapps`.
 0. Start up the servlet container.

 Consuming the API